 Word-of-mouth marketing is generated solely by customer experiences.
-People trust experiences that they heard or read from others, and make purchase decisions.
+People trust experiences they heard or read from others and make purchase decisions.
 One great experience you can provide can return you hundreds of customers, increasing the revenue.
 Bad experiences, on the other hand, will cost you future customers.
-Therefore having a good customer experience process at hand, is crucial for any brand.
+Therefore having a good customer experience process at hand is crucial for any brand.

 Table of Contents: